WELCOME TO GREAT SEDONA HIKES!

 GPS data files for the hikes are found here.

-The site also includes several pages of interesting and informative pictures of the Sedona area, courtesy of members of the hiking groups.
+The site also includes interesting and informative pictures of the Sedona area and beyond, courtesy of members of the hiking group.

 I receive many requests for information on where to eat, where to stay, what